The go to marketing strategy a SaaS executive needs to follow

 In order to engage clients in buying and to gain their loyalty, an approach needs to be selected in terms of nurturing and strengthening customer relations.
 Finally, the satisfaction of the customers should be tracked during the whole process.

 The product timeline or roadmap has to be created based on developing queue support and selecting an effective feedback system so that future upgrades can rapidly be communicated to all customers.
 The next stage involves external marketing.
-The recommended approaches are branding, lead generation, creating quality content, a responsive website, and organizing events.
+The recommended approaches are branding, lead generation, creating quality content, link building, a responsive website, and organizing events.

 For advertising and Public Relationships, good external communication should be established, while assessing the resources dedicated to this sector.
 Internal marketing has to do with constantly updating employees regarding the newly launched product.
 KPIs and other metrics should be used for tracking the progress of this marketing strategy.